 If your company doesn’t have a structured sales process — which doesn’t have to be rigid but has to have some sort of methodical structure to it — now is the perfect time invest.
 Where should you start?

 Think about what the buyer’s journey looks like.
 What steps does a buyer take from the moment they are interested until they are ready to purchase?
 We call this a sales process map, which is essentially a visual representation of the buyer's journey.

 After mapping out the buyer’s journey, identify key marketing and sales milestones that can happen between the various steps a buyer takes as they move their way toward a purchase decision.

-For example, if 60% of the time a prospect answers the first and the second follow-up call from a sales rep but only 20% of the time do they answer the third call and on average it takes five follow-up calls for a sales person in your company to make a sale, maybe you determine it would be helpful to send an email prior to the third follow-up call to see if this increases the likelihood the prospect answers the phone.
-Perhaps your sales and marketing department worked together to identify an email that covers helpful tips for comparing similar products or services to yours so the sales rep has a particular topic to discuss in their follow-up call.
+For example, if 60% of the time a prospect answers the first and the second follow-up call from a sales rep but only 20% of the time do they answer the third call and on average it takes five follow-up calls for a salesperson in your company to make a sale, maybe you determine it would be helpful to send an email prior to the third follow-up call to see if this increases the likelihood the prospect answers the phone.
+Perhaps your sales and marketing departments worked together to identify an email that covers helpful tips for comparing similar products or services to yours so the sales rep has a particular topic to discuss in their follow-up call.

 After implementing a new step in your sales process, don’t forget to measure the results for effectiveness.